scharfet/Control-RMD-X8-using-Arduino-and-CAN-Bus_-_Simple-/README.md

 Simple Function:

 When Arduino and motor is turned on:
-   - The RMD-X8 should starts automatically with Speed closed-loop command (0xA2).
+   - The RMD-X8 should start automatically with Speed closed-loop command (0xA2).